Business Setup

 Key takeaways

-- Federal incorporation gives you nationwide name protection and the freedom to move your head office between provinces, but requires that at least 25% of your directors are Canadian residents.
+• Federal incorporation gives you nationwide name protection and the freedom to move your head office between provinces, with no director-residency requirement (the former CBCA 25% rule was repealed by Bill C-25, in force 2019).

 Short answer

-The decision comes down to three things: where your directors live, how far your brand needs to be protected, and where you actually plan to do business.
-Federal gives the widest operational footprint at the cost of a Canadian-resident director rule.
+The decision comes down to two things now that none of the three imposes a director-residency rule: how far your brand needs to be protected, and where you actually plan to do business.
+Federal gives the widest operational footprint and nationwide name protection.
 Ontario is the cheapest and simplest for Ontario-based operations.
 BC is the most expensive of the three but has zero residency hurdles for non-resident founders.

 If you're still undecided after reading, a simple filter: does at least one director live in Canada?
 If yes, pick federal or Ontario based on brand scope.
 If no, BC is almost always the right answer.